-Marlene Ingraham, Founder of Original Sewing & Quilt Expo, is continuing her series of interviews with various faculty members and sewing personalities for The Maker’s Experience (Did you catch part one featuring Linda Lee?).
-Today, we learn a little more about Evy Hawkins of A Bit of Stitch.
+Marlene Ingraham, Founder of Original Sewing & Quilt Expo, is embarking on a series of interviews with various faculty members and sewing personalities for The Maker’s Experience.
+She loves to learn about people, and finds everything adds to her enjoyment of their art.
+We hope you feel the same way!
+Today, we learn a little more about Linda Lee.

 From Linda: Hi, I’m Linda Lee, the owner of the Sewing Workshop Pattern Collection.
 I have been producing patterns since 1991 out of a need to make clothes to wear that are flattering to a my maturing figure while still high-style and fashion forward with an avant garde edge.
 Plus, I live in a town with limited clothing stores, and I don’t fit in most clothes on the racks in the stores anyway.

 MI: Oh my, does ANYONE?
 Here’s what interests me today, and I quote from your website: “She (Linda) loves to investigate the engineering of garment sewing — thus the geometry of the patterns.
 And she likes to watch the transformation of her students’ views of themselves as she works with them to create wearable wardrobes that complement how they want to express themselves.”

 I’d like to explore these two thoughts with you today….